vaquerizaslab/chess/docs/example_analysis.rst

 Running the search
 ------------------

-With all necessary input files prepared, we can run the search with ``chess sim``:
+With all necessary input files prepared, we can run the search with the :ref:`chess sim <chess-sim>` subcommand:

 .. code:: bash